Occupational Therapy in Schools (Guide + Directory)

 3. Use intense repetitions to activate neuroplasticity.

 Here is a blog post summarizing the evidence behind some of the most common pediatric interventions.
-(Not all of them can be done in school, but it will give you a sense of the scope of OT.)
+(Not all of these interventions can be done in a school setting, but the article will give you a sense of the scope of pediatric OT.)

-In addition to this general top-down approach, your OT will also take into account evidence based treatment for your child’s specific condition.
+In conjunction with the top-down approach, your OT will take into account evidence-based treatment best practices for your child’s specific condition.
 For example, here is an overview of OT for cerebral palsy.

 How do OTs support the entire student body?

-While the majority of OTs work individually with students via one-on-one sessions, OTs in the U.S. are also uniquely suited to provide services to the entire student body, including students in the general and special education classrooms.
+While the majority of OTs work with students via individual, one-on-one sessions, OTs in the U.S. are also uniquely suited to provide services to the entire student body, including students in both general and special education classrooms.

-Recent legislation called the Every Student Succeeds Act (ESSA) is an important piece of legislation when considering OTs role from a population or group-level.
-One of the primary purposes of ESSA is to encourage districts to support all students via early intervening and prevention approaches.
-ESSA names multi-tiered services, which includes Response to Intervention, as one way to accomplish this.
+The recently adopted Every Student Succeeds Act (ESSA) is an important piece of legislation when considering OT’s role at the population or group level.
+One of the primary purposes of ESSA is to encourage districts to support all students via early intervention and prevention approaches.
+ESSA names multi-tiered services, including Response to Intervention, as one way to accomplish this.

-ESSA explicitly names OTs as Specialized Instructional Support Personnel (SISPs) and argues that SISPs are well-suited to provide multi-tiered services to all students.
+ESSA explicitly names OTs as Specialized Instructional Support Personnel (SISPs) and argues that SISPs are well-suited to providing multi-tiered services to all students.

 How does a school OT spend their time?